scanoss/minr/README.md

 # minr

 Minr is a multi-purpose command line tool used for data mining.
 Minr downloads, indexes and imports source code metadata into the knowledge base.
-Minr can be also used locally for detecting licences,copyright,code quality and cryptographic algorithms usage.
+Minr can be also used locally for detecting licences and cryptographic algorithms usage.

+# Setup
+Component mining requires a Knowledge database installed.
+Scanoss use the SCANOSS LDB (Linked-list database) as a shared library.
+LDB Source code and installation guide can be found on https://github.com/scanoss/ldb
 # Usage (downloading)

 Minr takes two arguments: